javiermugueta/oke-cluster-start-stop/README.md

 ## purpose
-Starts or stops all the compute nodes of an OKE cluster
+Starts or stops all the compute nodes of an OKE cluster 16/dec/2019: updated with script for stand alone use
 ## notes
 Unlike standard oci CLI commands, we use pretty names and the tool
 seeks for the internal ocids for you.